Al Jalila Foundation awards AED 5.4 million to advance biomedical research in the UAE

 Summary of research projects funded by Al Jalila Foundation in 2018:

-Prof. Thomas Edward Adrian, from Mohammed Bin Rashid University of Medicine and Health Sciences, to investigate novel drug combinations to treat cancer.
+Professor Thomas E Adrian, from Mohammed Bin Rashid University of Medicine and Health Sciences, to investigate novel drug combinations to treat cancer.
 (Cancer)

 Dr Rania Zaarour, from Gulf Medical University Ajman, aims to study the effects of smoking on remodeling the tumor microenvironment and shaping stemness and immunogenicity in lung cancer.
 (Cancer)

-Dr Susan Al Kawas, from the University of Sharjah, is evaluating the effects of Dokha smoking on health in the UAE population.
+Dr Sausan Al Kawas, from the University of Sharjah, is evaluating the effects of Dokha smoking on health in the UAE population.
 (Cardiovascular Disease)

 Dr Jibran Sualeh Muhammad, from University of Sharjah, to address the question of whether estrogen signaling is capable of inducing epigenetic modifications in cancer cells.
 (Cancer)